Nominal vs Effective Interest Rate in Excel (2 Practical Examples)

 There are different types of interest rates and it is prudent for every investor or potential investor to know the differences between interest rates.
 The nominal interest rate is the simplest of the interest rates.
 In the case of the nominal interest rate, it is the given interest rate or stated interest rate of a bond or loan.
 The nominal interest rate is also referred to as the coupon rate for fixed-income investments.

-On the other hand, The effective interest rate takes the effect of compounding into account.
+On the other hand, the effective interest rate takes the effect of compounding into account.
 The difference between the nominal and effective rates widens as the compounding periods increase.

-Let me illustrate this with a simple example.
+We’ll illustrate this with a simple example.

 If a bond pays 8% annually and compounds semiannually, an investor who invests $1,000 will receive $40 in interest payments after the first six months ($1,000 x.04), and $41.60 in interest payments after the next six months ($1,040 x.04).
 This investor receives $81.60 in total for the year.
 In this case, the nominal rate is 8%, but the effective rate is 8.16%.